KyleNAK/KyleNAK.github.io/projects/housemates.md

 ## Signing In/Signing Up

-When users first enter the Landing Page, they get a brief overview of the features of House Mates.
-They can get a more detailed explanation and walkthrough with the option "How to Use House Mates", which is presented in the page's navigation bar before and after a user signs in.
-Users can create their own account with an email address and password, or they can sign in to an existing account.
-After signing up with an email and password, new users are directed to create their profile with the fields shown below:
+Users can sign up for an account or sign in to an existing account using a email and password.

 <img src="../images/signin.png"><img src="../images/signup.png">